L-Cafe/L-Cafe.github.io/_pages/projects.md

 ## SafeSpace

-An open source burglar alarm consisting of Arduino hardware, schematics, and wireless protocol, and firmware for the central panel, sensonrs, etc.
+An open source burglar alarm consisting of Arduino hardware, schematics, and wireless protocol, and firmware for the central panel, sensors, etc.

 # Finished projects